tynanpurdy/at-home/README.md

 npm run build
 ```

-This generates static files in the `dist/` directory.
+This automatically refreshes the cache and generates static files in the `dist/` directory.

 ### Hosting Options